ay-lab/mustache/README.md

 </p>

-For more information read the full paper on <a href="https://www.biorxiv.org/content/10.1101/2020.02.24.963579v1">bioRxiv</a>.
+For more information read the full paper in <a href="https://genomebiology.biomedcentral.com/articles/10.1186/s13059-020-02167-0">Genome Biology</a>.
 You can also download and visualize our loop calls on Epigenome Browser as a Custom Track Hub using this <a href="https://informaticsdata.liai.org/BioAdHoc/Groups/vd-ay/abbas/epgBrowser/Mustache_all_WashU.json">JSON</a> file.

 ## Installation